mustackable-dev/Ormamu/docs/readme.md

 - `NameConverters.ToUpperCase` — Converts `PropertyName` to `PROPERTYNAME`
 - `NameConverters.ToLowerCase` — Converts `PropertyName` to `propertyname`

-You can also bring your own custom converter by providing a ```Func<string, string>``` delegate in your OrmamuOptions.
+You can also bring your own custom converter by providing a ```Func<string, string>``` delegate in your `OrmamuOptions`.

 ## Primary Keys

 ### Supported Types

-You can use any ValueType or string as a primary key for your entity model, as long as it maps properly to your database.
+You can use any `ValueType` or `string` as a primary key for your entity model, as long as it maps properly to your database.

-Since the most common practice is to use an autoincrementing `int` primary key, Ormamu comes in with shorthand methods specifically for this case.
+Since the most common practice is to use auto-incrementing `int` primary keys, Ormamu offers shorthand methods specifically for this case.

 However, you are free to choose whatever key type suits your needs.

 All `IDbConnection` and `IDbTransaction` extension methods in Ormamu offer overloads that allow you to specify your primary key type.

-### Autoincrementing
+### Auto-Incrementing

-By default, Ormamu assumes that a property marked with the `[Key]` attribute is autoincrementing (and therefore omits this property from insert statements).
+By default, Ormamu assumes that a property marked with the `[Key]` attribute is auto-incrementing (and therefore omits this property from insert statements).

-If your key is not autoincrementing, use the `[DatabaseGenerated(DatabaseGeneratedOption.None)]` attribute like this:
+If your key is not auto-incrementing, use the `[DatabaseGenerated(DatabaseGeneratedOption.None)]` attribute like this:

 ```csharp
     [Key]